Big Birds. And Interesting Beers.

-I used to go to Brodi’s only with Charles, a Montreal friend who now lives in Las Vegas.
-He had known about the place and told me.
+I used to go to Brodi’s with Charles, a Montreal friend who now lives in Las Vegas.
+He knew about the place and told me about it.
 This was between 1970 and 1973.
-After I got married I don’t think I went again, maybe once or twice.
-My wife and I still drove to Plattsburgh, for the day, to shop and to try different restaurants.
-There was a Mexican eatery on South Peru, with its chili-dusted corn cobs.
+After I got married I don’t think I went again, maybe just once or twice.
+My wife and I still drove to Plattsburgh, but for the day, to shop and to try different restaurants.
+There was a Mexican eatery on South Peru, whose chili-dusted corn cobs I still remember.
 And a Lum’s in town, too.

-My early interest in beer was definitely kindled at Brodi’s.
-The reason simply was the different beers there – Genesee, Piel’s, Utica Club, Ballantine, Schaefer, Budweiser, Pabst.
-All different from the beers in Montreal.
-The glowing curved beer signs made an impression as well.
+My early interest in beer was, I think, kindled at Brodi’s.
+The reason simply was the different brands there – Genesee, Piel’s, Utica Club, Ballantine, Schaefer, Budweiser, Pabst – compared to what we had in Montreal.
+The curved neon beer signs made an impression, as well.

-Eastern Canada as a whole had a different style of beer to lager or even the ale in the U.S. In fact, an early beer writer, Michael Weiner, in his 1978 Taster’s Guide to Beer, wrote that “Canadian sparkling ale” was a distinctive type, worthy of notice.
+Eastern Canada as a whole then had a different style of beer to anything in the U.S. An early beer writer, Michael Weiner, in the 1978 Taster’s Guide to Beer, wrote that “Canadian sparkling ale” was a distinctive type, worthy of notice.

-Brands like Molson Export Ale, Labatt 50, O’Keefe Ale, and Labatt India Pale Ale typified the type.
-One always wants the new, the different, so I tried different beers at Brodi’s and liked them for that reason alone.
-I recall Schaefer being particularly good with a lingering bitterness in the throat.
+Brands like Molson Export Ale, Labatt 50, O’Keefe Ale, and Labatt India Pale Ale typified this type.
+One always wants the new, the different, so I tried the beers at Brodi’s and liked them, just for being different, I think.
+I recall Schaefer being particularly good with a lingering bitterness.

 According to this 1975 report in the North Countryman of Elizabethtown, NY the founders sold Brodi’s in 1969 to two brothers in a band, Deane and Dale Tremblay.
-In turn they sold it in 1973, so the period I recall at Brodi’s was under the brothers’ ownership.
-It makes sense as the music was particularly good and it must be their house band that I recall.
+In turn, the Tremblays sold it in 1973, so the period I recall was under the brothers’ ownership.
+It makes sense as the music was particularly good and it must have been their house band I recall.

 Here is something I have no recollection of, but in retrospect may have helped stimulate my interest in beer history.
 The North Countryman stated that Dale Tremblay liked Genesee Beer and: